Revealing Patient-Reported Experiences in Healthcare from Social Media using the DAPMAV Framework: Results

 \subsubsection{Other Topics}

-Many other topics are included in the online supplementary materials as word-clouds \cite{murray2022DAPMAV_github}.
+Many other topics are included in the online supplementary materials as word clouds \cite{murray2022DAPMAV_github}.
 We found the topics primarily corresponded to five main categories, which we manually labelled as; `diagnosis', `treatment', `symptoms', `experience', and `general'.